 - Exemplary Award Recipient Employers who are exceptional due to their emphasis on transportation safety in the workplace and beyond in addressing driver behavior.

-- Award Recipient Employers who make transportation safety a priority in their workplace.
+- Award Recipient Employers who make transportation safety a priority in their health and safety management system.

 - Honorable Mention Employers that are worthy of recognition due to their efforts in the area of transportation safety.